flexibeast/guides/mdoc-quickstart.md

 Just as in Web design, mdoc(7) separates content from presentation.

-[groff(1)](https://man.voidlinux.org/groff.1), GNU roff, is the current de facto standard roff program.
-The language it implements, and groff-specific extensions, are documented in [groff(7)](https://man.voidlinux.org/groff.7); the escape sequences for various glyphs are documented in [groff_char(7)](https://man.voidlinux.org/groff_char.7).

-However, another roff implementation is provided by [mandoc(1)](https://man.openbsd.org/mandoc.1). [mandoc](https://mandoc.bsd.lv/), rather than [man-db](http://man-db.nongnu.org/), is the default man page system for not only OpenBSD, but also for some Linux distributions, such as Void, Alpine, and (optionally) Gentoo.

-Both groff(1) and mandoc(1) support the mdoc(7) macro package in addition to man(7).

 ### Why not use Markdown?

 Markdown is a *bad* choice for producing quality man pages.
 It's presentation markup, not semantic markup, without even the possibility of the document author systematically adding semantics (unlike, for example, HTML, where one can add semantics via the `class` attribute).
 It has many flavours, each slightly different from the others: for example, the pandoc(1) man page lists "commonmark", "commonmark_x", "markdown", "markdown_mdd", "markdown_phpextra" and "markdown_strict" as distinct formats.
 And although the CommonMark spec exists, but to a certain extent suffers from the "[now you have 15 competing standards](https://xkcd.com/927/)" problem.
 It's certainly relatively easy to *write*, but it's much less easy to *parse*, hindering format conversion.

-Even if you refuse to write mdoc(7) to write man pages, *please* try to use a source language that substantially facilitates semantic markup (e.g. HTML).
+Even if you refuse to write mdoc(7) when authoring man pages, *please* try to use a source language that substantially facilitates semantic markup (e.g. HTML).

+## roff implementations

+[groff(1)](https://man.voidlinux.org/groff.1), GNU roff, is the current de facto standard roff program.
+However, another roff implementation is provided by [mandoc(1)](https://man.openbsd.org/mandoc.1).
+Both groff(1) and mandoc(1) support the mdoc(7) macro package in addition to man(7).

 ## roff: the basics